zchyde/brooklinebooksmith.com/_drafts/evolution-of-a-reader.md

 When I was in third grade my family moved and I manged to find friends who also liked to do indoor things.
 We watched movies and made up insane scenarios and games that we could enact inside.
 These friends were perfect (I mean, they still are).
 I still got to make up my weirdly intricate stories but now I had people to build them with.
 We worked off of each other; in a lot of ways I think they were my first critique partners.
 <br>
-<br>It wasn't until middle school that I really discovered reading and realized that maybe writing was the thing for me.
+<br>It wasn't until middle school that I really discovered reading and realized that maybe writing was the way for me to tell stories.

 It started in sixth grade, when we had to write and illustrate books to read to kindergartners for Halloween.
 <br>